Java 21 · Project Loom · Spring Boot 3.2+

 on carrier-1

-VT mounts onto carrier thread-1.
-Executes controller code — fast synchronous logic.
+Virtual thread mounts onto carrier thread-1.
+Runs the controller code — executes fast synchronous logic.

 DB Call